calzoom/Operations-Analytics/README.md

 ## About This Course

-This course provides a broad introduction to operations analytics, particularly fundamental problems and the analytic tools used to solve them.
+This course provides a broad introduction to operations analytics, introducting frameworks and ideas that provide insights into a spectrum of real-world business challenges, teaching methods and software available for tackling these challenges quantitatively as well as the issues involved in gathering the relevant data.

 #### How data can be used to profitably match supply with demand in various business settings.
 #### How to model future demand uncertainties
 #### How to predict the outcomes of competing policy choices
 #### How to choose the best course of action in the face of risk.

-The course introduces frameworks and ideas that provide insights into a spectrum of real-world business challenges, teaching  methods and software available for tackling these challenges quantitatively as well as the issues involved in gathering the relevant data.

-#### Key Topics:

 ##### Descriptive, Predivtive, and Prescriptive Analytics

 ##### Tackling common business challenges such as:

-###### Resource Allocation
+##### Resource Allocation
-###### Network Management
+##### Network Management
-###### Capacity Planning
+##### Capacity Planning